Tom Conlon: Port Vale

 He was sent off for a second bookable offence during a 1–0 home defeat to Walsall on 23 November 2021.
-In January 2022, he had an injection into his Achilles and took rehab to recover from an injury that he had been struggling with for some time, causing him to miss four weeks of action.
-However the procedure was not a success and he was later ruled out of action for the rest of the 2021–22 season after undergoing surgery.
+In January 2022, he had an injection into his Achilles.
+He took rehab to recover from an injury that he had been struggling with for some time, causing him to miss four weeks of action.
+However, the procedure was not a success and he was later ruled out of action for the rest of the 2021–22 season after undergoing surgery.
 In his absence, his teammates secured him a promotion medal as Vale won the play-offs by beating Mansfield Town in the final.
 He retained his Club Player of the Year award as he "maintained all his captaincy responsibilities such as speaking to the team before, during and after games, displaying his outstanding leadership qualities".

-He recovered form his injury by the start of the 2022–23 season, though said it took him four games to be able to play at "full tilt" again.
+He recovered from his injury by the start of the 2022–23 season, though said it took him four games to be able to play at "full tilt" again.
 Speaking in October, he admitted that his form was poor and that he was working hard to try and get back to his best.
 Clarke came out in support of Conlon, saying that "when I first came here he carried this club...
 I have nothing but praise for my captain".
 On 1 November, Conlon scored Vale's equalising goal in a 2–2 draw at Wycombe Wanderers; his performance won him the supporters' Player of the Match award.
+On 15 April, he was shown a straight red card following an off the ball confrontation during a 3–2 loss at Lincoln City; the red card was rescinded on appeal, however, the scoreline at the time of his wrongful dismissal was 2–1 in Vale's favour and manager Darrell Clarke was sacked in the aftermath of the defeat.

+Conlon picked up a hamstring injury in July 2023 and was ruled out of action for three months.
+New manager Andy Crosby went on to appoint Nathan Smith as the new club captain.
+Conlon returned to fitness but found himself barely involved in the first half of the 2023–24 season.

+Oldham Athletic

+On 9 January 2024, Conlon signed for National League club Oldham Athletic on a two-and-a-half-year deal.
+He impressed on his debut, a 2–0 win over Barnet at Boundary Park, forming a good understanding with Josh Lundstram in central midfield.
+He featured 18 times in the second half of the 2023–24 season.
+He was named as club captain by manager Micky Mellon in August 2024.
+He was sidelined with an Achilles injury at the start of January 2025, missing two months of the season.
+He played 37 games across the 2024–25 campaign.
+He came on as an 84th-minute substitute in the play-off final victory over Southend United.
+He suffered cruciate knee ligament damage in October and was ruled out for the remainder of the 2025–26 season.